 - A required file is the incorrect size.

-After the utility has finished gathering the necessary information, it creates a text file in your ZBrushData2020\support or ZBrushCoreData2020\support folder.
+After the utility has finished gathering the necessary information, it creates a text file in your ZBrushData20xx\support or ZBrushCoreData20xx\support folder (where the xx's denote your specific version number).
 It then opens that folder so that you can easily access the report.

 To Submit Your Report: